 We ate at the next door Station restaurant.
-The menu was huge and the food was quite average but railway themed decor was quite fun.
-It was a 30 second walk to the hotel with not much else around so it worked out well and the kids enjoyed their burgers.
+The menu was huge and the food was quite average but the railway-themed decor was quite fun.
+It was a 30-second walk to the hotel with not much else around so it worked out well and the kids enjoyed their burgers.

 Day 7 – Strathmore to Calgary

 Our final day took us on a loop up to Drumheller and back down to Calgary.
 Having two dinosaur-mad boys who love a good dinosaur park, Drumheller, the dinosaur capital of the world, was always going to feature in our itinerary.